 Assign students to choose an article and write the summary.
 Use the Newspaper Log Form (PDF) if desired.
 Over the course of a week, the teacher can assign a different section each day so that students become familiar with all sections of the paper.
 Allow student choice of article and section from time to time to honor their interests.
 The overall goal is to encourage a lifelong reading habit.

-After students have had several exposures to newspaper style, go back to the Six Journalistic Questions and discuss the style that newspaper writers use to convey information.
+After students have had several exposures to news articles, go back to the Six Journalistic Questions and discuss the style that news writers use to convey information.
 Model how you would construct a short article on something that happened in your classroom.